Before my husband, I thought another man was the one.

 Years have passed.

-Years of my husband breaking down the walls and chasing the nightmares away.
+Years of my husband and I breaking down the walls and chasing the nightmares away.

 When we couldn’t take all the pain away ourselves, I reached out for help.
-Therapy was the only way I could stop the mirrors from singing his ugly lies that he used to break me down.
+Therapy was the only way I could stop the mirrors from singing his ugly lies that he used to break me down with.

-This will always be a part of my life…
+This will always be some part of my life…

-Everyday, I fight to make this story be about how I survived, how I became aware of my own strength and fought like hell to get away from that nightmare.
-My story won’t read about a weak woman who stay a victim to a man that was selfish, cruel and weak.
+I fight to make this story end with how I survived, how I became aware of my own strength and fought like hell to get away from that nightmare.
+My story won’t read about a weak woman who stayed a victim to a man that was selfish, cruel and weak.

-My story is how I healed and found myself again.
+My story is how I healed and found myself stronger.

 If you’re suffering from the hands of someone else; find an ounce of courage and tell someone.
 Get help.